d7networks/zabbix/README.md

         {ALERT.SENDTO}
         {ALERT.MESSAGE}
 ```
-- Click on Message templates tab on the same window and click add
+- Click on Message templates tab on the same window and click add.

   Select Message type as `Problem`, and you will get a predefined script.
 Click on add
     Now add one more template for Recovery
     Select Message type `Problem Recovery` and click add
     Click on Update once you've added all the templates.